-LGBTI Consultant based in Colombia
+LGBTI Advisor in Colombia

-Before joining Race & Equality, Laura was an a Fellow at the Swedish Federation for Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Rights (RFSL) and has accompanied the Corporación FEMM (organization of lesbian and non-heterosexual women) in processes of popular education, advocacy actions, and legal advice.
+Before joining Race and Equality, Laura was an a Fellow at the Swedish Federation for Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Rights (RFSL) and has accompanied the Corporación FEMM (organization of lesbian and non-heterosexual women) in processes of popular education, advocacy actions, and legal advice.
 She worked at the Technical Secretariat of the Fund for Strengthening and Protection for Human Rights Defenders (FFP).

 Laura earned her law degree from the National University of Colombia with a speaciality in Administrative Law.
 She also served as a specialist in Public Policies and Gender Justice of the Latin American Council of Social Sciences (CLACSO).

-LGBTI Consultant based in Brazil
+LGBTI Advisor in Brazil

 During his time studying law at the Federal University of Rio de Janeiro, he researched the mass incarceration and privatization of the prison system in Brazil, confirming that the penal system has a preference for poor Afro-descendant youth.